Slaymish/my-digital-garden/src/site/notes/9-bit permission model.md

 o = other Permissions (ie not pert of both owner or group)
 ```

+Rows add to each number in `chmod` cmd

 - Used in `chmod`
+- Octal numbers

 ```
 sudo chmod 4755 myProgram